saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 #### Cycling the Array

-The file produces an array of items therefore you need to cycling into the items and take one at time.
-The iterator would turn out to be huge, so it is preferred to cherry-pick a few items.
-To do so, you can use the `pick(n)` functionality to create a random subset of the array.
+Parsing the file produces an array of items.
+You can use the `pick(n)` functionality to create a random subset of the array.

 1. Add the **Each** component.
 1. In the Expression field, enter `<variable_name>.pick(10)`.